iot-lab/infocom2016-demo/README.md

 * NameSpace : m3 node uid
 * Event : light|serial

-Add a widget to visualize the datasource values ....
+Add a widget to visualize the datasource values.

-TODO complete
+TODO complete with widget screenshot